 The Latin America and Caribbean region – one of the world's most disaster-prone areas and amongst the most affected by violence and forced displacement – is home to close to 650 million people.
 EU humanitarian aid focuses on the populations most affected by natural hazards and man-made crises, including violence and population displacement, and on preparing communities to face multiple disasters.

-Droughts, floods, hurricanes, landslides, earthquakes, and volcanic eruptions happen regularly, destroying infrastructure and causing significant loss of lives and livelihoods.
-Additionally, the El Niño phenomenon – an abnormal warming of the Pacific Ocean which wreaks havoc on global weather patterns – is one such catastrophic weather event.
+Droughts, floods, hurricanes, landslides, earthquakes and volcanic eruptions regularly devastate infrastructure, causing significant loss of lives and livelihoods.
+The Niño phenomenon – an abnormal warming of the Pacific Ocean, which wreaks havoc on global weather patterns – is one such catastrophic weather event.

 Hurricane seasons are getting extreme by the year.
 In 2020, the Atlantic hurricane season was the busiest ever recorded with 30 named storms and 13 hurricanes.
 It was only one with two major hurricanes – ETA and IOTA – hitting only 15 days apart in November, the month traditionally considered the end of the hurricane season.
 Their impact left millions of people in Central America in need of humanitarian assistance.

 In 2017, another extreme hurricane season had destroyed large parts of the Caribbean, when Irma and Maria – both category five, maximum-strength cyclones – battered the islands of Dominica, Cuba, and Antigua and Barbuda.

 Conflict and violence also plague several Latin American and Caribbean countries.
 Despite the peace agreement reached in 2016, new dynamics in Colombia’s long-standing internal conflict have resulted in new internal displacement and a growing number of communities without access to basic services.
 Since its start, the conflict has generated a staggering official figure of 7.5 million internally displaced people (IDPs) – the world’s largest number.